lenham dental logo1

 Erosion

 Erosion is a loss of the tooth’s outer layer due to acids involving no bacteria.
-It may occur with excessive consumption of acidic beverages (fizzy drinks) and foods (including fruit, chewable vitamins).
+It may occur with excessive consumption of acidic beverages (fizzy drinks) and foods (including fruit, and chewable vitamins).
 Another reason for erosion is stomach acid caused by vomiting.

 Once the enamel has been damaged, it can open up a pathway for cavities to form, leading to more serious dental issues.